 3. Trusting in self failed for Elimelech:

 a.
-He left his wife a widow in a strange land.
+He left his wife a widow in a strange land.4.
+Ruth could not redeem herself--she needed a kinsman redeemer.

 b.
 He left his sons fatherless in a strange land.